smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 @![iOS,android,javaSE,javaEE]
 ## Subscribing to Subscription Buttons
-You can easily subscribe to subscription buttons using the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@.
+You can easily subscribe to subscription buttons using the !@@![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@@![iOS,android,javaSE,javaEE].
 Simply tell the manager which button to subscribe to and you will be notified when the user selects the button.
 !@

 ### How to Subscribe